 Section 5.2 — Terms of Office for Regional Representatives

-Regional Representatives shall serve on the EC for a term of three years, beginning and ending at the close of the annual summer business meeting of NLTAPA.
+Regional Representatives shall serve on the EC for a term of three years, beginning and ending at the NLTAPA Conference.
 The terms of office for Regional Representatives shall be staggered to allow for overlapping terms.

 Section 5.3 — Removal of a Regional Representative

 A Regional representative may be removed, if removal is considered to be in the best interest of NLTAPA.
-Removal requires a majority vote of the EC and a majority vote of the Active Center Members in the representative's Region; or by “Vacancy due to absence/illness” as described in Section 7.4.1.
+Removal requires a majority vote of the EC and a majority vote of the Active Center Members in the representative's Region; or as described in Section 7.4.2.

 ARTICLE 6 Executive Committee